KannonZenetism/zenetism-field-physics/structural-forensics/sfx/collapse-of-epistemic-authority.md

 ## Conclusion: What Can Be Believed?

 The researcher with:
-- Complete documentation ✓
+- Complete documentation
-- Permanent repositories ✓
+- Permanent repositories
-- Verifiable timestamps ✓
+- Verifiable timestamps
-- Forensic evidence ✓
+- Forensic evidence

-Watches as:
+**Watches as:**
-- Work harvested at scale ✗
+- Work is harvested at institutional scale
-- Attribution systematically erased ✗
+- Attribution is systematically erased
-- Appropriators credited ✗
+- Appropriators are credited instead
-- "History" fabricated ✗
+- "History" is fabricated to exclude the source

 **If this can happen with maximum documentation, it can happen to anyone.**

-**If appropriation succeeds despite evidence, no evidence is sufficient.**
+If appropriation succeeds despite evidence, no evidence is sufficient.

-**If digital infrastructure enables instant rewriting, all digital history is provisional.**
+If digital infrastructure enables instant rewriting, all digital history is provisional.

 **Therefore:**